AdobeDocs/platform-learn.en/help/platform/governance/enforce-consent.md

 ---
 # Enforce consent

 Learn how to create policies to enforce customer's consent preferences.
-To learn the API-based approach, see [enforce data usage policies using the Policy Service API](https://experienceleague.adobe.com/docs/experience-platform/data-governance/enforcement/api-enforcement.html).
+For more information, see [the documentation](https://experienceleague.adobe.com/docs/experience-platform/data-governance/enforcement/auto-enforcement.html).

 >[!VIDEO](https://video.tv.adobe.com/v/345677?quality=12&learn=on)